Feel

-We’ve created an animation for you to watch with your child.
-It introduces the idea of making their own ‘comfort kit’.
-This is a collection of special and favourite items that they can turn to whenever they feel upset.
-The animation is for children aged seven and under.
+We’ve created an animation for you to watch with them.
+It explains how children can make their own ‘comfort kit’.
+This is a collection of special and favourite items that they can use whenever they feel upset.
+Comfort kits or ‘self-soothe’ boxes are a great tool to use with children, but anyone can make one to help provide support with difficult emotions.

 I feel sad, I feel bad, I’m scared.